Kashima Antlers: Three peats champions and rise of Kashima Antlers (2007–2019)

 To this day, Kashima has maintained strong ties with the football community in Brazil, a fact borne out of Zico's past affiliation with the club.
 Kashima's Brazilian connection has manifested itself in both the club's player transfer and coaching policy resulting in only three non-Brazilian foreign players and predominantly Brazilian managers signing for Kashima since the inception of the J.League.

 The population of Kashima city is a mere 60,000 and for that reason club has also adopted the surrounding cities of Itako, Kamisu, Namegata and Hokota as its official hometowns, all in Ibaraki Prefecture.
 The combined population of five cities is 280,000.
 Antlers home games are played at Kashima Soccer Stadium, one of the 2002 FIFA World Cup venues with capacity of 40,000.

+FIFA Club World Cup debut

-During the 2016 FIFA Club World Cup, Kashima became the first Asian club to reach the FIFA Club World Cup final and notably became the only club to qualify from the first round until the final following a 3–0 victory over South American winners, Atlético Nacional.
-In the final, after a 2–2 draw against European champions Real Madrid after 90 minutes, they were beaten 4–2 after extra time.
+During the 2016 FIFA Club World Cup, Kashima became the first Asian club to reach the FIFA Club World Cup final and notably became the only club to qualify from the first round until the final following a 3–0 victory over the 2016 Copa Libertadores champions, Atlético Nacional.
+In the 2016 FIFA Club World Cup Final, Kashima faced off against European champions Real Madrid.
+Gaku Shibasaki notably scored a brace in the match to put Kashima 2–1 up before Cristiano Ronaldo converted a penalty to level the match at 2–2.
+After 90 minutes, Kashima were beaten 4–2 after extra time.